-The Student Success Center (SSC) located in Room 121, Maine Hall, empowers students to take personal responsibility for their learning by offering a variety of free services that students can access to help them succeed at EMCC.
-These services include academic advising & planning, disability support services, navigating success advisor, lunch and learn workshops, supplemental instruction, and tutoring.
+The Student Success Center (SSC) located in Room 121, Maine Hall, empowers students to take personal responsibility for their learning by offering a variety of FREE services that students can access to help them succeed at EMCC.
+These services include academic advising & planning, support services for students with disabilities, lunch and learn workshops, supplemental instruction, peer mentoring, and tutoring.